Solar-Insights/geo-env-typing/README.md

 Every supported programming language has access to the same types and functions.
 The project is structured to give a dedicated directory to each language (e.g. `src/typescript/*`).
 As of February 2024, only TypeScript typing is supported.

 ### TypeScript
 Support for TypeScript is also offered through an NPM package.
-Install it using the following command:
+Install it as a dev dependency using the following command:
 ```
 npm install -D geo-env-typing
 ```